-One pastime many watch geeks do while out in public is Rolex watch spotting.
-Looking to see what other watches are wearing while ambling down the sidewalk, watching a movie, or the television, a watch lover is always looking to see what others are wearing.
-Spotting a Rolex is not too difficult because there is no anti-reflective coating on the crystal, giving it a reflection that no other watch has.
+One pastime many watch enthusiasts do while out in public is Rolex watch spotting.
+While ambling down the sidewalk or watching a movie, a watch lover is always looking to see what others are wearing.
+Spotting a Rolex is not too difficult because there is no anti-reflective coating on the crystal.
+This gives it a reflection that no other watch has.
 On a Rolex, the reflection has one tell-tale interruption on the crystal, the Rolex cyclops.
-The cyclops is an extra piece of sapphire crystal affixed to the crystal above the date window such that it that magnifies the date for easier reading.
+The cyclops is an extra piece of sapphire crystal affixed to the crystal above the date window.
+This extra piece of crystal magnifies the date for easier reading.

 On older Rolex watches with acrylic crystals, the cyclops lens is molded and integral to the crystal as one piece.
 With newer sapphire crystals, the cyclops is actually a separate piece of sapphire glued to the crystal.
 What is amazing is that a Rolex cyclops on a Rolex sapphire crystal looks as one piece, but in fact they are two.
 Starting with the GMT 50th Anniversary edition, Rolex started applying antireflective coating on the underside of the crystal below the cyclops for easier reading.
 The antireflective coating is a forklift upgrade and improvement than with the older sapphire Rolex models.

-Rolex recently how a cyclops crystal makes a Rolex a Rolex.
-The video itself is short, only 30 seconds, but if downloaded (Google YouTube Downloader to download) would make a great screensaver.
-Other watch companies have included a cyclops on their sport models, namely Cartier, Seiko, as well as others but there is only one true cyclops lens and they are found only on Rolex watches.
+Rolex recently shows how a cyclops crystal makes a Rolex a Rolex.
+The video itself is short, only 30 seconds.
+Other watch companies have included a cyclops on their sport models, namely Cartier, Seiko, as well as others.
+But there is only one true cyclops lens and they are found only on Rolex watches.